 When I established my private practice in 2005 my work specifically focused on Perinatal, Children and Family support.
 All of these earlier insights shaped every part of the care I offered.

 Running a clinic for two decades taught me a great deal about the realities clinicians face today.
 Both the administrative load and the emotional labour.
 The responsibility of holding a team.
 The quiet, unseen work of keeping a service steady.
 I understand these pressures because I lived them for many years.
-In 2025, I made the significant decision to close my clinic and return to operating as a solo practitioner.
-I did not sell, I closed, and I learned that closing a business is not the same as letting go.
+In 2025, I made the significant decision to close my clinic premises and return to operating as a solo practitioner via telehealth.
+I did not sell, I closed, and I learned that closing is not the same as letting go.
 It required clarity, courage and a slow return to what feels purposeful.
 It also helped me rediscover the part of myself that imagines, creates and looks ahead.
 Affirming my passion for supporting other clinicians navigating business challenges.

 It also reminded me of the importance of clinician self-care.
 For me floristry entered my life at a time when I needed something grounding and restorative.
 Studying floristry introduced me to the field of therapeutic horticulture and deepened my understanding of how sensory, hands on creative practices can support emotional regulation, reflection and wellbeing for clinicians.
 I found that working with flowers invited presence and I noticed that it offered a gentle way for clinicians to reconnect with themselves, especially when the emotional weight of their work builds quietly over time.
 What began as a personal practice has grown into a meaningful, evidence informed framework for clinician self care.